CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specification and Proofs for CQS

 The CQS does not actually need a true infinite array, which would use an unbounded amount of memory.
 Instead, the data structure that is employed after all is able to discard groups of cancelled cells and even lose access to cells from the prefix of the ``array'' that are no longer needed.
 Thus, when the data structure underlying the CQS is called an ``infinite array'', the term is used loosely and for the lack of a more fitting name.

 The code listings are defined (in order to avoid excessive abstractions that would detract from the general idea) with the ad-hoc ``infinite array'' operations being interwoven with the logic of the CQS.
 However, it could just as easily have been abstracted into a separate data structure by grouping a segment and an index in that segment into an entity called a \defn{cell}: for example, $(s, i)$ is the $i$'th cell in segment $s$, but its index in the infinite array is $s.\segId \cdot \segmentSize + i$.
 This is the approach taken in the Coq formalization to be able to prove the infinite array operations independently from the CQS.
-The operations provided by the ad-hoc infinite array are then the following:
+The operations provided by the ad-hoc infinite array are then the following\fileInRepo{concurrent_linked_list/infinite_array/array_interfaces.v}:

 \begin{itemize} \item Array creation that allocates $n$ segment pointers (with $n = 2$ in case of the CQS, the pointers being \texttt{resumeSegm} and \texttt{suspendSegm})---performed by allocating the concurrent linked list. \item Reading a segment pointer. \item Moving a segment pointer forward---done with a call to \methName{moveForward(..)}. \item Finding a cell with the given \memLoc{id}---performed with a call to $s' = \methName{findSegment(\memLoc{s}, \memLoc{id} / \segmentSize{})}$ and later checking whether the requested segment identifier corresponds with the requested one and returning $(s', \memLoc{id} \bmod \segmentSize{})$ if so and $(s', 0)$ otherwise. \item Cancelling a cell---done with a call to \onSlotCleaned{} on the underlying segment; \item Setting \memLoc{prev} of the underlying segment of a cell to \literal{null}; \item Checking the index of a cell---equal to $s.\memLoc{id} \cdot \segmentSize{} + i$, where the cell is $(s, i)$; \item Accessing the contents of a cell. \end{itemize}